hertzmann/hertzmann.github.io/_posts/2020-10-28-embracing-digital-painting.md

 </I></figcaption>
 </figure>
 </center>
-The reflections on the window are separate layers, which would have been very very difficult without layers.
-Moreover, note how there are sharp edges between the window bar, whereas other object boundaries (within single layers) are softer.
-The doormat is also on a separate layer from the floor underneath it, and apparently I didn't think to add a shadow to keep it from floating.
+The reflections on the window are separate layers, as are the rainwater reflections on the patio; they would have been very very difficult without layers.
+Moreover, note how there are sharp edges between the window bar, whereas other object boundaries within a single layer are usually softer.
+The doormat is also on a separate layer from the floor underneath it (and apparently I didn't think to add a shadow to keep it from floating).

-Using layering changes the visual style because, with natural media, it would be hard to keep the boundaries so crisp, making the different regions blend into each other more.
-It also saves an enormous amount of time, which [can itself plays a big role in style](/2020/10/26/time-and-speed.html).
+Layering changes the visual style because, with natural media, it would be hard to keep the boundaries so crisp.
+It also saves an enormous amount of time, which [itself plays a big role in style](/2020/10/26/time-and-speed.html).

 Here's a more subtle example where I used separate layers for the windows on the building:
 <center>